makrai/notes/wagner2203-transformer-speech-emo-valence.md

     text representations obtained with a pre-trained BERT model, they got a concordance correlation coefficient (CCC) for valence of .683 on the MSP-Podcast corpus [34]
-  * they distill the multi-model system to an audio-only model using student-teacher transfer learning, while still reaching a CCC of .627
+  * Srinivasan+ distill the multi-model system to an audio-only model using student-teacher transfer learning, while still reaching a CCC of .627
     * massive improv compared to the previous SOTA performance of .377 [35]
-  * Table 2, summarises their results for w2v2-b, hubert-b, w2v2-L, and
+  * Table 2, summarises their results for w2v2-b, hubert-b, w2v2-L, & hubert-L
-    hubert-L without cross-modal distillation
+    without cross-modal distillation
-  * back up two of our earlier findings: the
+  * back up two of our earlier findings:
     * large architecture is superior to the base model and
     * HuBERT outperforms wav2vec 2.0
   * CCC performance surpasses both that of